kulinseth/ml_courses/challenges/Questions.md

    Lasso regression = RSS + L1Norm
    [Source](https://towardsdatascience.com/regularization-in-machine-learning-76441ddcf99a)

 12. If you could take advantage of multiple CPU cores, would you prefer a boosted-tree algorithm over a random forest?
 Why?
     (Hint: if you have 10 hands to do a task, you take advantage of it)

+    Both are ensemble methods.

+    Gradient Boosted tree algorithm: this seems like an iterative algorithm.
+    Here the trees are built taking into account the errors made by previously trained tree.

 Background questions: